New York Times Academic Pass

 - You will be informed if you already have a nytimes.com account associated with that email address.
 If so, please follow the instructions below.

-Faculty & staff access is valid for 364 days from the date you activate it.
-See below for instructions on re-activating your account.
+Student Academic Pass registrations are valid until December 31st of the graduation year selected.
+Faculty and staff access is valid for four years from the date you activate it See below for instructions on re-activating your account.

 Once you have registered using the steps above, log in at http://www.nytimes.com from any device and location.